isomerpages/ogp-sync/_for-employees/Past Submissions.md

 ![](/images/guide/Past%20submissions.png)

-Vaccination status and ART / PCR results submission history can be accessed from the **menu**.
+Vaccination status and ART / PCR swab results submission history can be accessed from the **menu**.

 Vaccination status will show either '**vaccinated**' or '**not-vaccinated'**, and includes booster doses.

-ART / PCR result submission history is recorded for the **past 14 days** and includes results from clinics, QTC, and other supervised test centres.
+ART / PCR swab result submission history is recorded for the **past 14 days** and includes results from clinics, QTC, and other supervised test centres.